 - Are known as a Commonwealth Supported student

-- Have been issued with a Commonwealth Higher Education Student Support Number (CHESSN),and
+- Have been issued with a Commonwealth Higher Education Student Support Number (CHESSN) (if you commenced studies between 1 January 2015 and 31 December 2020), and

 - May be eligible to defer all or part of your student contributions through the loan scheme HECS-HELP.
 If you are eligible, you must fill out a HECS-HELP form online via studentConnect by the census date of the unit to defer your student contribution amount.